-In the 2011 Fall season, Aegean Hawks games will take the form of Washington Premier League and Region I National Cup state-level qualifier action.
+In the 2014 Spring season, Aegean Hawks games will take the form of Washington Premier League and Region I National Cup action.

 Spring 2016 Washington Premier League

-The Hawks will be competing in the Washington Premier League and will be seeking their 9th league title in 12 seasons.
+The Hawks will be competing in the Washington Premier League and will be seeking their 9th league title in 14 seasons.
 The WPL represents the best local amateur league in the MD/DC/VA area that is affiliated with the United States Soccer Federation via the United States Adult Soccer Association (USASA).
 In the Spring of 2014, the WPL was recognized as an Elite Amateur League by the USASA.
 The Aegean Hawks are associated to the USASA by registering players through the Maryland State Soccer Association (MSSA).
 Prior to 2015, the WPL was affiliated to USASA via the Metro DC/VA Association.

 2016 USASA National Cups

 The Hawks have qualified for regional play in either (or both) the US Amateur Cup and the US Open Cup for 10 straight years (2006-2015).
 This year the Hawks were unable to continue their streak after falling out in the state qualification process, but look to rebound..

 USASA National Amateur Cup